 I would further note that if your ex-spouse is truly experiencing a hardship, contempt is highly improbable.
 The most likely outcome will be some form of payment plan to account for unpaid arrears and a temporary modification or suspension of payments for the foreseeable future.

 The takeaway for this article should be this: Compromise.
 These are tough times for everyone, especially your children.
 The best you can do for them is to show your solidarity.
 Teach them that people should help each other in times of need.
 That no matter what happens, you and your ex-spouse will protect them and work together to help one another.
 Show them kindness, understanding and compassion by working things out.
 The world needs more compassion and caring for others, now more than ever.
 Put things in perspective.
 Be a role model and lead by example, for your children’s sake.
 This is a temporary hardship, and it will end.
 But you are parents forever and your children look up to you for guidance and direction.
 They will remember how you acted towards one another during these troubled times, and it will shape them for the rest of their lives.

 My advice is simple.
 Payor spouses, pay what you can.
 Don’t use this pandemic as an excuse to avoid your obligations.
 You have a responsibility to your family, even after the divorce or separation.
 For payee spouses, be reasonable.
 Reduce payments temporarily.
 Work out a payment plan with your ex-spouse that will enable you to get by for now while providing for additional payments towards arrears commencing once he or she returns to work.

 I hope this article has helped answer some of your questions and concerns.
-In the event that you wish to file a modification petition to preserve your filing date or you are unable to reconcile your differences with your ex-spouse, free to contact one of the matrimonial and family law attorneys at Barrows Levy PLLC In most instances, we can file your petition the same day you retain us.
+If you wish to file a modification petition to preserve your filing date, or you are unable to reconcile your differences with your ex-spouse, free to contact one of the matrimonial and family law attorneys at Barrows Levy PLLC in most instances, we can file your petition the same day you retain us.